artefactual/atom-docs/user-manual/administer/visible-elements.rst

 Hide or show metadata fields
 ============================

-Within the :ref:`ISAD <isad-template>` and :ref:`RAD <rad-template>` templates for :term:`archival descriptions <archival description>`, specific :term:`fields <field>` can also be hidden from public users if desired.
+Within the :ref:`ISAD <isad-template>`, :ref:`RAD <rad-template>`, and :ref:`DACS <dacs-template>` templates for :term:`archival descriptions <archival description>`, specific :term:`fields <field>` can also be hidden from public users if desired.

-The names of each field available in the ISAD and RAD elements areas are taken directly from field names in AtoM's data entry templates - which are themselves drawn directly from the related content standards.
+The names of each field available in the ISAD, RAD, and DACS elements areas are taken directly from field names in AtoM's data entry templates - which are themselves drawn directly from the related content standards.
 For specific information on each field, see: :ref:`data-entry`.

 An authenticated (logged-in) :term:`administrator` can |check| check the checkboxes to reveal the :term:`field`, while an |uncheck| unchecked box hides the field.
-To review which fields can be hidden from the public, select the ISAD template and /or the RAD template as applicable.
-Whether you hide/show elements from the  ISAD or RAD area depends on which :ref:`default template <default-templates>` you are using.
+To review which fields can be hidden from the public, select the ISAD template, the RAD template, and/or the DACS template as applicable.
+Whether you choose to hide or show elements from the ISAD, RAD, and/or DACS area depends on which :ref:`default template <default-templates>` you are using.

 .. image:: images/visible-elements-isad.*
    :align: center